CLICKBE/3DLidarScanner-v2/README.md

 | The 3D LiDAR scanner| Example of 3D visualisation of the scanning |

 ## Files in the repository
-- MWE-scanner_stepper.ino : file to be uploaded to the Arduino Uno board
+- src/main.cpp : file to be uploaded to the Arduino Uno board
-- stepperScaneer-serial2CSV.py : script to save scan data into a CSV file
+- src/stepperScanner-serial2CSV.py : script to save scan data into a CSV file
 - 3D_supports : folder containing different 3D models for supports made
-- LidarScannerVisualizer.pde : [Processing](https://processing.org/) script receiving serial command and displaying 3D view of the scene based on the xyz coordinates comming from the scanner
+- fritzing : [Fritzing](https://fritzing.org/) file used to draw the connections picture

 ## Using the 3D LiDAR scanner v2